-First Washington will provide property management and leasing services to the joint venture for two months after closing for all the properties and for up to 22 additional months for properties located in the mid-Atlantic and northeastern United States.
+First Washington will continue to serve as property manager for the properties located in the mid-Atlantic and northeastern United States for up to 24 months from closing.
 The property management agreement may be terminated by the joint venture without cause after December 1, 2005 on 90 days' notice and by First Washington without cause at any time on 30 days' notice.